Join over ¼ million

 Despite its advantages, I don’t think I will be using Pimsleur in future language missions (even if I come across it as free again).
 After fifteen hours of focused learning I feel like I would have progressed way more in my Hungarian if I had spent that time on other tasks.
 It’s a clever idea, but hardly revolutionary compared to the competition.

-For example, the context of use was completely irrelevant to me.
+For example, the context in use was completely irrelevant to me.
 If you are a married businessman with children, planning to do some shopping and eating out in restaurants, then Pimsleur (at least the Hungarian version) is perfect for you.
 If you are anyone else then you will learn things that simply should not be prioritised in the early stages.
 For talking about my family, I would personally need to say brother and sister way more than wife/husband/son/daughter.
 I never learned the words I wanted to use in the early stages.

 This prioritisation seems like a clever marketing strategy for several decades ago when most people travelling for short periods would indeed be businessmen.
 In this day and age anyone can travel, so why focus on just one demographic?
 I feel like it should be called Pimsleur-for-married-businessmen.
 If it was tailored to other types of people, it would be way more interesting, with different versions for different purposes of travel, but this would be asking a lot of any course.